-Welcome to the British Council Ghana website.
-I hope here you will be able to find everything you need here about our programmes in Education, Society and Arts as well as information about life changing opportunities for young people to develop skills for employability and entrepreneurship and to gain access to UK qualifications.
+I welcome you to the British Council Ghana website with a lot of excitement.
+We always have you in mind when designing our programmes in Education, Arts and Culture.
+Here you will also find life changing opportunities specially created for young people to acquire skills for employability and entrepreneurship and to gain access to UK qualifications.

 I encourage you to follow the British Council on Facebook and Twitter and to give us your feedback on how we can make things even better.
 I hope you will continue to stay in touch with us for many years to come.